 Our insider tips are probably defunct as we’ve not been residents since late 2006.
 We’ve watched from afar as the city has grown and redeveloped and I’m afraid to say we’ve completely lost touch with the places we knew.

-·Do you read, write, draw, listen to music, sing, watch movies or do something else while travelling?
-How do you interact with technology these days and which gadgets you definitely take with you everywhere?
-What is your favourite book?
-And movie?
+·Do you read, write, draw, listen to music, sing, watch movies or do something else while traveling?
+How do you interact with technology these days and which gadgets you take with you everywhere?
+What is your favorite book?
+And the movie?

 Do you keep a bucket list?
 Which are your craziest dreams?
-Where are your favourite destinations on earth?
+Where are your favorite destinations on earth?

 I think subconsciously we have a bucket list, when we first left the UK I started writing down things that I wanted to see and do.
 I stopped about six months into our journey as my list was getting ridiculously long and it just looked unrealistic.

-Favourite locations are a tough one to narrow down.
+Favorite locations are a tough one to narrow down.
 Everywhere we’ve been has left a mark on our memory and contributed so much to our understanding of the world.
-From the lush tropical jungles of southern Costa Rica, to the colourful geothermal pools in the volcanic heart of New Zealand, each new place brings with it a wealth of memories waiting to be made.
+From the lush tropical jungles of southern Costa Rica to the colorful geothermal pools in the volcanic heart of New Zealand, each new place brings with it a wealth of memories waiting to be made.

 I honestly can’t imagine going back to live in our tiny central London apartment.
 Looking back at the girl who cried a river as her plane took off from Heathrow just over two years ago she has become unrecognizable.

 Before we embarked on our journey I often found it difficult to sleep.
 When I did find myself in the land of nod I would dream of scenarios in which I was happy, fulfilled, and content.